Modern Foreign Languages (Spanish)

 • Help children to speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say and continually improving the accuracy of their pronunciation and intonation

-• Increase children’s confidence in writing at varying length, for different purposes and audiences, using the variety of grammatical structures they have learnt.
+• Increase children’s confidence in writing at varying length, for different purposes and audiences, using the variety of grammatical structures they have learnt

 • Enable all children to discover and develop an appreciation of a range of writing in the language studied

-• Stimulate children’s creativity
+• Stimulating children’s creativity

 Spanish Curriculum Implementation